tymyrddin/purple/source/docs/foundations/organisational-development/in-security.md

 ## Designing for how people behave under pressure

 Satir's survival stances appear reliably in security incidents.
-The analyst who follows procedure mechanically in a situation that requires judgement (computing).
-The team lead who does not escalate because the last person who raised a concern was criticised for overreacting (placating).
-The manager who identifies a responsible individual in the post-incident review because acknowledging a systemic failure feels more threatening (blaming).
+An analyst who follows procedure mechanically in a situation that requires judgement (computing).
+A team lead who does not escalate because the last person who raised a concern was criticised for overreacting (placating).
+A manager who identifies a responsible individual in the post-incident review because acknowledging a systemic failure feels more threatening (blaming).

-Incident response plans that are designed for a calm, rational team following a clear playbook will fail in conditions that activate these stances.
+Incident response plans that are designed for a calm, rational team following a clear playbook are likely to fail in conditions that activate survival stances.
 Plans that account for how people actually behave under stress, and that create structures for slowing down and re-establishing shared understanding when things are moving fast, are more robust.

 ## Building honest reporting culture